Trump will host Armenia and Azerbaijan for a White House peace summit

 Most recently, Azerbaijan reclaimed all of Karabakh in 2023 and had been in talks with Armenia to normalize ties.
 Azerbaijan’s insistence on a land bridge to Nakhchivan had been a major sticking point, because while Azerbaijan did not trust Armenia to control the so-called Zangezur corridor, Armenia resisted control by a third party because it viewed it as a breach of sovereignty.

-But the prospect of closer bilateral ties with the United States, as well as being able to move in and out the landlocked nation more freely without having to access Georgia or Iran helped entice Armenia on the broader agreement, according to U.S. officials.
+But the prospect of closer ties with the United States, as well as being able to move in and out the landlocked nation more freely without having to access Georgia or Iran, helped entice Armenia on the broader agreement, according to U.S. officials.